codio-templates/onboarding/.guides/content/Manual-Grading-1d37.md

 - The most effective way is to open the student code from the dashboard, review the work and then select the Education->Grading menu item.
 - From the student dashboard, with the Unit selected, press the Grading icon.

 Note that students will not see their grade yet.
-Please refer to the 'Releasing grades' page for more details on this.
+Please refer to the 'Releasing grades' page following this page for more details on this.

 If you are using auto-graded assessment in the Unit, when the Unit is marked as completed by the student, it will automatically calculate a final grade with a percentage value assigned.
 You can still grade this manually, in which case you will overwrite any auto-assigned grade.